-B. No employee shall retaliate or discriminate against another employee because of the latter employee's filing of a grievance or complaint.
-In addition, no employee shall coerce another employee to interfere with the action of another employee in the latter employee's attempt to file a grievance or complaint.
+B. No employee shall retaliate or discriminate against another employee because of the latter's filing of a grievance or complaint.
+In addition, no employee shall coerce another employee to interfere with the action of another employee in the latter's attempt to file a grievance or complaint.

-C. Administrative, academic, and supervisory personnel are responsible for informing and making available to all employees information concerning their right to file a grievance or complaint and their right to be protected from retaliation.
+C. Supervisory personnel must inform and make available to all employees information concerning their right to file a grievance or complaint and their right to be protected from retaliation.
 Supervisory personnel must also ensure that the employee is not retaliated against, coerced, and/or discriminated against as a result of having filed or intended to file a grievance or complaint.

 E. For purposes of this policy, the term "working days" refers to Monday through Friday.
-Official MTSU holidays shall not be included as "working days" for purposes of this policy.
+Days when MTSU is officially closed shall not be included as "working days."

-F. All employees are encouraged to discuss any problem with their supervisor or unit head prior to utilizing any grievance or complaint procedure.
-It is the policy of MTSU to make every effort to resolve a grievance/complaint at the lowest possible step in the process.
+F. All employees are encouraged to discuss any problem with their supervisor or unit head prior to initiating a grievance or complaint in an effort to resolve the concern.

 A. Covered Employees

 This grievance and complaint policy is available to classified employees.
 Classified employees means employees who are neither faculty nor executive, administrative/ professional staff.
 Probationary employees in this classification are also included in this definition.
 Student workers, graduate assistants, adjunct faculty, and temporary workers are not included in the definition of classified employees for purposes of this policy.

-B. Concerns Excluded from this Grievance and Complaint Policy
+B. Concerns Excluded from this Grievance or Complaint Policy

-1. Claims of unlawful discrimination or unlawful harassment based on protected class status.
-The procedures for these concerns are set forth in Policy 26 Discrimination and Harassment Based on Protected Categories Other Than Sex, Policy 27 Misconduct, Discrimination, and Harassment Based on Sex (Including Pregnancy, Sexual Orientation, and Gender Identity/Expression), and Policy 29 Title IX Compliance.
+1. Claims of unlawful discrimination or unlawful harassment based on protected class status as set forth in Policy 26 Discrimination and Harassment Based on Protected Categories Other Than Sex, Policy 27 Misconduct, Discrimination, and Harassment Based on Sex (Including Pregnancy, Sexual Orientation, and Gender Identity/Expression), and Policy 29 Title IX Compliance.